elmomoilanen/Bootstrap-sampling-distribution/README.md

 ![](docs/bootstrap_distribution_corr.png)

 Notice that the validity of the statistic is checked when calling the estimate method.
 If this check fails, a *StatisticError* exception will be raised.
 Furthermore, if the estimated sampling distribution is degenerate (e.g. data almost identical), a *BcaError* exception gets raised (in this case you may try to use True for the smooth_bootstrap parameter).
-Both exceptions inherit from class *SampDistError* which can be imported directly from the sampdist namespace.
+Both exceptions inherit from class *SampDistError* which can be imported directly from the bootstrap_sampling_distribution namespace.

 ## Docs ##

-Render the documentation as HTML with the following command
+Render the documentation as HTML files with the following command

 ```bash
 poetry run sphinx-build -b html docs/source/ docs/build/html